|

 Introduction |

 There are three main types of templates: Open, Limited, and Locked.The types of template available for your use are determined by your website administrator.
 An open template merely serves as a guide for your web page; you are free to insert, delete, move, and modify any of the elements on the page.
 All of the instructions and guidelines relating to editing a blank page apply to editing an open template.
 A limited template allows you to insert elements and to modify, move, or delete certain elements, while other elements may be modified but not moved or deleted.
-In a locked template you cannot insert, move, or delete any elements but you can modify certain elements. |
+In a locked template you cannot insert, move, or

 Limited Template |